 One of the simplest ways to enhance a frame is to paint it.
 Ready-made frames can be purchased in different colors and materials, but if you want a very specific color—chartreuse, anyone?—you may not be able to find a frame that fits what you have in mind.
-If you are willing to paint your own frames, you can create any color you can imagine or a grouping with an array of colors.
-Both wooden and metal frames can be painted, but you may need to scuff the surface with sandpaper and apply a primer in order to apply a good, even coat of paint that adheres well to the frame’s surface.
+Both wooden and metal frames can be painted, but you may need to roughen up the surface with sandpaper and apply a primer in order to apply an even coat of paint that adheres well to the frame’s surface.

-An idea that is popular for “shabby chic” decorating is to create a distressed look, which mimics the effects of aging on a piece.
-Distressing can easily be combined with painting.
-Simply paint your frame and then use sandpaper and a light touch to remove some paint from edges or anywhere else you think looks good.
 Wooden frames can be given character marks by lightly tapping them with a hammer or scratching them with a sharp tool before painting.
-This kind of work needs care, however, because you don't want to accidentally break your frame.
-Also, distressed treatments are not always reversible, so it's better to start carefully and avoid making any permanent marks you aren't sure about.
+This kind of work needs care, however, because you don't want to accidentally break the frame.
+Distressed treatments are not always reversible, so it's better to start carefully and avoid making any permanent marks you aren't sure about.

-Making decorative frames is a great project for kids to get involved in as well.
-If you are going to hang some pictures in a child’s room, they will love to have a say in the process by decorating their own picture frames for display.
-Grandparents and other family members will also love to receive framed photos with embellishments from the kids as gifts.
+Making decorative frames is a great project for kids as well.
+If you are going to hang some pictures in a child’s room, they will love to have a say in the process by decorating their own picture frames.
+Grandparents and other family members also love receiving framed photos with embellishments from the kids as gifts.

 With kid-friendly paint and painting materials, children can paint their own frames and add any surface embellishments they want.
 Buttons, large beads, foam cutouts, or small pictures drawn on paper and trimmed to fit on the frame edge are a few ideas of things that kids might want to use for decorating frames.

 Frames are an important part of displaying art, giving pictures extra “oomph” and defining them against their background.
 By decorating picture frames, you can take your art displays into a new world of creative, personalized looks.
-You also can save time trying to find “the perfect” picture frame to display your art because you can make it yourself.
+You also can save time trying to find the “perfect” picture frame to display your art—you can make it yourself!